jkson5/jkson_fcc_mod/README.md

 **This mod NOT compatible with Mavic 2!
 Only Mavic PRO/Platinum (1.04.0300 and lower) and Phantom4Pv2(1.00.22.00) confirmed.**

-## How to install
+## How to install (Windows)

-1) [Please download this repo](https://github.com/jkson5/jkson_fcc_mod/archive/master.zip) and unzip it to your desktop.
-Rename unzipped folder to "master", by removing extra characters.
+1) [Please download this repo](https://github.com/jkson5/jkson_fcc_mod/archive/master.zip) and unzip it somewhere.

-2) In folder "master" on your desktop, please take file with .sh extension with parameters you need (file name contains parameters), and rename it to check_1860_state.sh by removing extra characters.

-3) Connect your Mavic PRO or P4Pv2 with USB cable.
+2) Connect your Mavic PRO or P4Pv2 with USB cable.
 Switch it on.

-4) Download and run [DUMLDore](https://github.com/jezzab/DUMLdore/releases/download/v3.15/DUMLdoreV3.zip).
+3) Download and run [DUMLDore](https://github.com/jezzab/DUMLdore/releases/download/v3.15/DUMLdoreV3.zip).
 Press "ADB ENABLE".

-5) Please check in Windows device manager, is there any unrecognized DJI devices.
+4) Please check in Windows device manager, is there any unrecognized DJI devices.
 If yes, unpack ADBDriver.zip and try to force update driver for this device this way - Update driver software>Browse my computer>Let me pick from a list>show all>next>Have Disk>browse and select android_winusb.inf in unpacked ADBDriver folder.

-6) Please run commandline with Win+R and cmd, or from Windows start menu.

-7) In commandline please do these commands, one by one:

-cd desktop/master

-adb shell busybox mount -o remount,rw /vendor

-adb shell mkdir /vendor/bin

-adb shell chmod 755 /vendor/bin

-adb push check_1860_state.sh /vendor/bin/check_1860_state.sh

-adb shell chmod 755 /vendor/bin/check_1860_state.sh

-8) Switch the drone off
+5) In mod folder run install_mod.bat and follow instruction in commandline

+## How to use

+Following installation procedure, you will able to choose different options, depends of aircraft model.
+Fixed FCC or Boost options will set persistant mode, and will take effect after reboot.

+For Mavic PRO/Platinum available "loop selector" mode.
+It means, you can select modes mid-flight, in loop.
+For switch to next mode you have to hold "pause" button and simultaneously press lefthand backside button (C1) once.
+The sequence is Default>FCC>Boost>SDR reset.
+"SDR reset" means SDR will restart with default mode.
+Please keep in mind, connection will be lost for few seconds (~3-4s), and the drone will start failsafe procedure, e.g. GoHome.

 ## How to check FCC mode